When the reference has been defined, click Next and you are presented with the dialog shown in figure 30.8.

 When this option is checked, the user can specify whether the reads should be mapped in the same orientation as the transcript from which they originate (forward) or in the reverse direction (reverse).
 This will typically be appropriate when a strand specific protocol for read generation has been used.
 It allows assignment of the reads to the right gene in cases where overlapping genes are located on different strands.
 Without the strand-specific protocol, this would not be possible (see [Parkhomchuk et al., 2009]).
 Note that when running RNA seq with the strand specific option turned on you can only make use of pairs in forward-reverse orientation, meaning that mate pairs are not supported.

 - Bulk.
-Default option to be used when reads are expected to be uniformly distributed across the full length of transcripts.
+Use for reads expected to be uniformly distributed across the full length of transcripts.
+This is the default.

 The CLC Genomics Workbench supports the direct use of paired data for RNA-Seq.
 A combination of single reads and paired reads can also be used.
 There are three major advantages of using paired data: